 City of Asylum is recognizing an individual who has greatly contributed to the Deaf community and is engaged in the art of ASL poetry by naming an American Sign Language Poet Laureate of Allegheny County.
 The honoree receives a prize of $1,000, will participate in All Pittsburghers are Poets poetry programming, and will develop an ASL poetry project with the support of City of Asylum during their term of service.

-City of Asylum American Sign Language Poet Laureate of Allegheny County will:
+American Sign Language Poet Laureate of Allegheny County, 2020-21

-Greg Mendenhall, M.A. and M.Ed., is the School Principal at the Western Pennsylvania School for the Deaf.
+Greg Mendenhall served as the Judge for American Sign Language Poet of Allegheny County.
+He is the High School Principal at the Western Pennsylvania School for the Deaf.